 (Sun–Thurs 11 a.m.–11 p.m., Fri–Sat 11 a.m.–midnight)

 News: Head brewer Zach Guilmette has revamped the recipe for Chama’s Jackalope IPA to give it a stronger kick and tastier palate.
 Franz Solo and I also highly recommend you try the revamped Sleeping Dog Stout.
-It’s creamy and burly and sweet and roasted … it’s a damn contradiction of a beer, but it’s wonderful.
+It’s creamy and burly and sweet and roasted … it’s got everything you want in a stout.

 Il Vicino Brewing Canteen — (505) 881-2737